 It did crash a couple of times on our iPad.
 Once, the sliders in the Develop module disappeared when opening RAW files, but quitting and restarting the app fixed that.
 Another time it crashed without warning, but this only happened once and you’d expect glitches like this to be fixed with routine updates.
 This is the first release version, after all.

 Serif Affinity Photo for iPad is a specialised tool.
 It’s not designed to offer quick hipster filters for Facebook or Instagram and it’s not a novice friendly photo-fixer.
 Affinity Photo for iPad is a flat-out professional tool for photographers who want the same editing power on their tablet as they get on their desktop.

 As a primary photo editor for images fresh from the camera, it’s not quite there yet, especially if you want to work on RAW files straight away.
-It also needs a system for ’round-tripping’ images from the Photos app to Affinity Photo and back again – currently, it can take them out of the Photos app but it can’t save them back in.
+It does offer a way of ’round-tripping’ images from the Photos app to Affinity Photo and back again via the Share button in the Export window, but it’s easy to miss.

 For now, it works best as a sidekick to the desktop app, offering easy touch-based editing on a portable device you can use anywhere without any loss of power, features or usability.